 2. No more than 75% of the total required Match may be in-kind.
 See the in-kind section of the guidelines for more details.

 3. Twenty-five percent (25%) of the total required Match must be cash-on-hand at the time of application.
-Remaining matching funds may be anticipated at the time of application, but must be received by the end of the Grant Period.
+Remaining matching funds may be anticipated at the time of application, but must be fully documented in the application and received by the end of the Grant Period.
 All expenses (both state grant and match) must be paid out or incurred (not merely encumbered) by the grant end date of June 30.

 4. Applicant Organizations must match the request amount with funds specific to the Project that is being applied for.
 The amount provided as match depends on REDI eligibility and whether the Applicant Organization is a state entity.
 All match contributions, whether cash or In-kind Contributions, must be consistent with the Scope of Work and must be essential to the implementation of the project.
 Operating expenses cannot be used as Match.